KristjanTreimann/expense-tracker-mern/README.md

 In package.json create scripts
 "start": "node server", // npm start -> runs node sevrer "server": "nodemon server" // npm run server -> runs nodemon, which will constantly watch it.
 Reason we use server in script is because our entrypoint is called server.js

+Step3
+Setup server.js file
+Use POSTMAN to test

+Step4
+Create routes in a separate folder to maintain scalability. create route and connect it to server.js using app.use()

+Step5
+create controllers folder and add methods there and connect them to the routes